michaldziuba03/purly/docs/stats.md

 1. User clicks link
 2. Application updates cached stats for specific day "stats:aaMz2:19-05-2023".
 I think HASH will be most convenient data type for storing this in Redis.
 3. Application assigns unique job id "stats:aaMz2:19-05-2023" and put job to the queue with defined delay.
-I want to use [Throttle pattern](https://docs.bullmq.io/patterns/throttle-jobs) to ensure that one job will be inserted to queue (for example if single link gets 2000 click, only 1 event will be inserted to queue in specific time span).
+I want to use [Throttle pattern](https://docs.bullmq.io/patterns/throttle-jobs) to ensure that one job will be inserted to queue (for example if single link gets 2000 clicks, only 1 event will be inserted to queue in specific time span).
 4. Worker will persist cached stats in MongoDB

 ### Problems with my design